-This page describes how users can upload data that they have on hand into FOND.
-There are other ways to source or generate data, described in the articles below:
+This page describes how users can upload data that they have prepared into FOND.

 - How to use Area Select to source data (see guide)